intel/pailliercryptolib/README.md

 g++ >= 7.0 or clang >= 10.0
 ```

-The following libraries are also required,
+The following libraries and tools are also required,
 ```
 nasm>=2.15
 OpenSSL>=1.1.0